alyssa/MiniTriangleCompiler/README.md

 The flow of the program works like this:

-* mini triangle source code is fed to scanner.py
+* mini triangle source code is fed to Scanner
-* scanner.py spits out a list of tokens
+* Scanner spits out a list of tokens
-* parser.py verifies that the tokens are correct on a grammar level and spits out an ast tree
+* Parser verifies that the tokens are correct on a grammar level and spits out an ast tree
-* walk down the ast tree and build a list of python bytecode and write out to pyc file
+* CodeGen walks down the ast tree and build a list of python bytecode
+* write out bytecode to pyc file

 I've provided mini triangle files for testing purposes.
 You can find these files under testFiles directory.